ParcelForMe/parcel4me-php-woocommerce/parcel4me/readme.txt

 [http://parcelfor.me/
 ](http://parcelfor.me/)

-A few notes about the sections above:

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/parcel4me` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Settings->Plugin Name screen to configure the plugin
+1. Use the *Settings->ParcelForMe Config* screen to configure the plugin

-### TO DO ###
+### TO DO : Details about getting setup with Parcel4Me and Gloabl Deliveries Portal thingy - links for where to get them - and then where to set the settings###

+**Shortcodes**

+- `[p4m-login]` to allow login and show login status - place this widget promenently in your shop interface (usually in the banner beside your shop login)
+- `[p4m-signup]` to allow signup to/via Parcel For Me
+- `[p4m-checkout]` put this into the page that is setup in  *Settings->ParcelForMe Config->Checkout Page*

 == Frequently Asked Questions ==